 The operations of the Fund are not subject to any particular or significant environmental regulations under Commonwealth, State or Territory law.
-There have been no significant breaches of any other environmental requirements applicable to the Fund.
+There have been no known significant breaches of any other environmental requirements applicable to the Fund.

-Rounding of amounts to the nearest dollars
+Rounding of amounts to the nearest thousand dollars

-The Fund is an entity of the kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191, relating to the "rounding off" of amounts in the financial statements.
-Amounts in the Directors' Report and financial statements have been rounded off to the nearest dollars unless otherwise indicated.
+The Fund is an entity of a kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 relating to the "rounding off" of amounts in the Directors' Report and financial statements.
+Amounts in the Directors' Report and financial statements have been rounded to the nearest thousand dollars in accordance with that ASIC Instrument, unless otherwise indicated.